Corsace/corsace/README.md

 ## Getting Started

-Duplicate `config.example.ts` and call the duplicate `config.ts`.
+Duplicate `config/default.json` to `config/user/$USER.json`, `$USER` being your system username.
 Edit all parts as necessary.
-The values in the constructor of `config.ts` will be referred to as `config` from now on.
+The values in your personal `config/user/$USER.json` config file will be referred to as `config` from now on.

 ### osu!
 API

-`config.osu.v1`
+`config.osu.v1.apiKey`

 You can obtain your osu!
 API V1 key at https://osu.ppy.sh/p/api/]

-`config.osu.clientID`
+`config.osu.v2.clientId`
-`config.osu.clientSecret`
+`config.osu.v2.clientSecret`

 You will need to create a "New OAuth Application" at the bottom of https://osu.ppy.sh/home/account/edit.

 The callback URL should be set to:
 ```
-config.corsace.publicURL + /api/login/osu/callback
+config.corsace.publicUrl + /api/login/osu/callback
 ```

 ### Database